-Vinny Svoboda Bass Guitar Teacher, Drum Teacher, Piano Teacher
+Bass Teacher, Drums Teacher, Keyboard Teacher

 Vinny Svoboda picked up his first musical instrument, the violin, when he was 10 years old.
 Shortly after this musical introduction, he received his first bass guitar.
 In his early teens, after a few years of being a part of his school's orchestras and bands, Vinny became intrigued by the mechanics of percussion and overall rhythm.
 He immersed himself in learning how to play any percussion instrument he could get his hands on.